andersonlribeiro/challenge/scripts/README.md

 Gitbot
 ------
-Sample usage: `ruby gitbot.rb "Andrey Rapshtinskiy" "andrey-bh" be`
+Sample usage: `ruby gitbot.rb "Hugo Duksis" "duksis" be`

-It creates a new private repository (i.e. `AndreyRapshtinskiy_be_001`) inside this organization and invites the challenger (`andrey-bh`) there, setting him as collaborator with r/w permissions.
+It creates a new private repository (i.e. `duksis_be_001`) inside this organization and invites the challenger (`duksis`) there, setting him as collaborator with r/w permissions.
 Then, it opens the repository inside your browser.

 Gitlist